 - Elastic Certified Analyst – the proctored exam costs $300 US.
 For experts at using Kibana for both data visualization and analysis, from creating powerful dashboards to analyzing time-series data to developing machine learning jobs.
 The certification is valid for 2 years.

-- Elastic Certified Observability Engineer – coming soon.
+- Elastic Certified Observability Engineer – added recently, the proctored exam costs $400 US.
 For those with a clear view of what’s happening across their entire ecosystem.
 By bringing their logs, metrics, and APM traces together at scale in a single stack, they can monitor and react to events happening anywhere in their environment.